DevCenter-Community/DevCenter-IRCD/README.md

-Welcome to the first realease of the DevCenter Network IRCd We present you DevCenterIRCd-1.0, a MODIFIED UnrealIRCd, so most of the credits fhould go to the UnrealIRCd team that can be found at https://www.unrealircd.org.
+Welcome to the first realease of the DevCenter Network IRCd We present you DevCenterIRCd-1.0, a MODIFIED UnrealIRCd, so most of the credits go to the UnrealIRCd team that can be found at https://www.unrealircd.org.

 INSTALLATION: